 Field Description 7 LPR Low Power Regulator Control - The LPR bit controls entry into the low power run and wait modes in which the voltage regulator is put into standby.
 This bit cannot be set if PPDC=1.
-If PPDC and LPR are set in a single write instruction, only PPDC will actually be set.
+If PPDC and LPR are set in a single write instruction, only PPDC is actually set.
 Automatically cleared when LPWUI is set and an interrupt occurs.
-1 Low power run and wait modes are disabled.
-2 Low power run and wait modes are enabled.
+0 Low power run and wait modes are disabled.
+1 Low power run and wait modes are enabled.
 6 LPRS Low Power Regulator Status - This read-only status bit indicates that the voltage regulator has entered into standby for the low power run or wait mode.
-O The voltage regulator is not currently in standby.
-The voltage regulator is currently in standby.
+0 The voltage regulator is not currently in standby.
+1 The voltage regulator is currently in standby.
 5 LPWUI Low Power Wake Up on Interrupt - This bit controls whether or not the voltage regulator exits standby when any active MCU interrupt occurs.
-O The voltage regulator will remain in standby on an interrupt.
-The voltage regulator will exit standby on an interrupt.
+0 The voltage regulator remains in standby on an interrupt.
+1 The voltage regulator exits standby on an interrupt.
 3 PPDF Partial Power Down Flag - This read-only status bit indicates that the MCU has recovered from stop2 mode.
 0 MCU has not recovered from stop2 mode.
 1 MCU recovered from stop2 mode.
 2 PPDACK Partial Power Down Acknowledge - Writing a 1 to PPDACK clears the PPDF bit.
 1 PPDE Partial Power Down Enable - The write-once PPDE bit can be used to "lockout" the partial power down mode.
-O Partial power down is not enabled.
-Partial power down is enabled and controlled via the PPDC bit.
+0 Partial power down is not enabled.
+1 Partial power down is enabled and controlled via the PPDC bit.
 0 PPDC Partial Power Down Control - The PPDC bit controls which power down mode is selected.
 This bit cannot be set if LPR=1.
-If PPDC and LPR are set in a single write instruction, only PPDC will actually be set.
-O Stop3 low power mode enabled.
-Stop2 partial power down mode enabled.
+If PPDC and LPR are set in a single write instruction, only PPDC actually is set.
+0 Stop3 low power mode enabled.
+1 Stop2 partial power down mode enabled.